adeelarif/rumsa/README.md

-Welcome to Muslims of Rutgers Website, website is under construction.
+Welcome to Muslims of Rutgers Website!

-Check the following link in the meantime: https://adeelarif.github.io/rumsa/
+Click the following link to go to the website: http://www.muslimsofrutgers.com

-Thanks for your patience.
+Try this link if the above link doesn't work: https://adeelarif.github.io/rumsa/